 Companies that are registered under the Employees’ Provident Fund Scheme have to compulsorily fill this form and submit it by the 15th of every month.
 It shall contain details of employees of such companies who have been newly enrolled under the EPFO schemes.
 In case no new employee has joined, such employer shall notify it in the form with a “NIL”.

 In case an individual withdraws funds from their EPF account before completing 5 years of service with an existing company, then such organisation shall deduct tax at source from the proceeds of the withdrawal.
 Nevertheless, if such person’s total income including the provident fund proceeds does not exceed the minimum tax slab, i.e. there is no tax liability, then such individual can file an EPF Form 15G to declare the same, following which the organisation shall not deduct any tax.

-This PF withdrawal form online is used for partial withdrawal of funds from a member’s EPF account.
+One can apply for this PF withdrawal form online which is used for partial withdrawal of funds from a member’s EPF account.
 Nonetheless, partial withdrawal using Form 31 is only allowed under the following circumstances –

 Only under these circumstances, shall an individual use Form 31 to make partial withdrawals from their EPF account.
 Other than that, partial withdrawal is allowed only if certain conditions are met.
 These are enumerated in the table below.

 |Marriage||50% of employee contribution to EPF||7||Marriage of self, children, or sibling|

 |Education||50% of employee contribution to EPF||7||Further education of self or child’s education post 10th standard|

 |Home renovation||12 times the monthly wages||5||Home in question shall be in the name of the employee or his/her spouse or both|